dandansoysauce/duckduckgo-cbang/README.md

 # ![icon](https://raw.githubusercontent.com/dandansoysauce/duckduckgo-cbang/master/app/images/icon-32.png "icon") DuckDuckGo !CBang

+This is an **unofficial** DuckDuckGo addon for your browsers.
 DuckDuckGo Bangs on your context.
 Customize and mark your bangs as favorite from thousands of premade DuckDuckGo Bangs.

 **Get this for Firefox!**